Frequently Asked Questions

 • Prepared and Submitted IIJA Grant Applications for MobilityWorks 2.0 Projects

-Induced jobs: jobs that are a result of direct/indirect employee’s spending money in the community.
+Induced jobs: Jobs that are a result of direct and indirect employees spending money in the community.

 Total jobs include direct as well as indirect and induced jobs.